 Intercultural Domestic Studies (IDS)

 Students will satisfactorily complete at least six credits in the study of a course designated as IDS.
-Courses that meet this requirement will address the role of identity and status in shaping the disparate experiences of the peoples of the United States.
-Courses may also emphasize historical or comparative perspectives and will include opportunities for reflection.
-Approved off-campus studies courses may be used to fulfill the requirement.
+Courses that meet the IDS requirement focus on the United States.
+Course content addresses the role of identity and status in shaping the experiences of American society.
+Scope of instruction can be historical and comparative and include opportunities for reflection.

 A liberally educated person will have boldly sought unexpected interests and will have experience traversing conventional boundaries.
 Such a person is able to draw from multiple disciplinary perspectives and is motivated by a deep intellectual curiosity informed by a rich breadth of experiences.
 Each student will complete at least thirty-six credits, configured as follows: